 - 1. Enter the correct date - 2.
-Use the drop-down list to pick the Course (To add courses to your list see "Personalizing Your Course List") - 3.
+Mill Woods Golf Club (default), to enter a different course start typing the course you golfed at and select the correct course from the drop down menu. - 3.
 Use the drop-down list to pick how many holes were played - 4.
 Click on the tournament box if appropriate - 5.
-Use the drop-down list to select the appropriate tee-box - 6.
-Click on any of the boxes that you would like to keep statistics on - 7.
-Click on GO TO SCORECARD - 8.
+Use the drop-down list to select the appropriate tee-box

+- 6. Click on any of the boxes that you would like to keep statistics on, such as Track Stats - 7.
 A scorecard will pop up.
-Fill in the appropriate information in the Scorecard - Hit POST SCORES
+Fill in the appropriate information in the Scorecard - 8.
+Click POST SCORE